nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 that the appointment was unmarked, and that the appointment's marked status changes from `[X]` to `[]`.

 ### Listing results
-Section Prerequisites:
-- There is at least 1 entry in each of the patient and appointment lists.
+Section Prerequisite: There is at least 1 entry in each of the patient and appointment lists.

-- Filter the list using a find command (E.g., `find n/test r/test`) before performing any test case in this section.
+- **Note**: Filter the list using a find command (E.g., `find n/test r/test`) before performing any test case in this section.
   - Ensure that the resulting patient and appointment lists contains fewer patients and appointments prior to entering the command.
   - It is fine if no results are displayed.